 Please pay attention to the short size of the text part and its combination with visuals highlighting the company’s people first.

-People prefer to buy from people, not brands.
+People prefer to buy from people, not brands and sales teams.
 The Lush brand we mentioned above regularly uses this knowledge in their emails.
 In this newsletter example, you can see the Lush product expert Erica:

-Our team loves how Lush email marketers presented Erica’s expertise: her emotional photo combined quotes on her fav products.
+Our team loves how Lush email marketers presented Erica’s expertise: her emotional photo combined quotes on her favorite products.
+You can turn this into a proper gift guide, combining customer stories with your team’s recommendations.

-Photos of animals are super popular on socials.
+Photos of animals are super popular on socials and they can be a powerful tool to improve the effectiveness of your company newsletter.
 Dogs, cats, birds, etc., are excellent content to skyrocket your email newsletter engagement.
 Here is an example of how Carhartt, a workwear company, does it:

 Can you ignore these cute eyes?
 Yep, it is impossible.